Set up email encryption and digital signing

 Can I use encryption on my mobile device?

-Can I use a different KU-issued email address (alias) than my registered (official) KU email address to send/receive encrypted email?
+Can I use a different KU-issued email address (alias) rather than my default KU email address to send/receive encrypted email?

-MyIdentity link to set your address to the one you want to use.
-If you already have a certificate and want to change to a different address you will need to change your registered address and get a certificate for the new address.
-You may request this by contacting IT Security, email@example.com
+link in MyIdentity to set your registered address to the one you want to use.
+If you already have a certificate and want to change to a different email address, you will need to change your registered address and get a certificate for the new address.
+You may request this by contacting the KU IT Security Office at email@example.com

 I read my KU email through the Email link on the main KU Web Page.
 Can I use encryption?

 Yes, encryption can be used with the Outlook Web App (OWA), but only with Windows Internet Explorer.
-As with any other use of encryption, the user must have downloaded and installed DigiCert certificates, and configured their system to use them.
+As with any other use of encryption, you must have downloaded and installed DigiCert certificates, and configured your computer to use them.

-When traveling I use my phone/PDA or OWA access on other people's computers (i.e. motel computers), will I still be able to use my email?
+When traveling I use my phone, tablet or OWA access on other computers (e.g., motel computers), will I still be able to use my email?

-Yes, but will be limited to opening un-encrypted email only.
-All emails you receive will be listed as usual.
-You will be able to see that you have received an encrypted message and who it is from but will be unsuccessful in trying to open it because you will not have encryption capabilities on the machine you are using.
-If you must use encryption plan to carry a University laptop that has the encryption software installed and configured.
+Yes, but you will be limited to opening un-encrypted email only.
+All emails you receive will be listed in your inbox as usual.
+You will be able to see that you have received an encrypted message and who it is from, but will not be able to open it because you will not have encryption capabilities on the machine you are using.
+If you must use encryption, plan to carry a University laptop that has the encryption software installed and configured.

 Can I exchange encrypted email with someone outside of KU?

 You must both set your email client programs (e.g. Outlook) to use digital certificates for S/MIME security.
-If you are currently using KU email encryption you have already set up your end.
+If you are currently using KU email encryption, you have already set up your computer.
 The non-KU person should follow instructions provided by the source of their certificate.
-If the non-KU person is using a certificate issued by their own university or company you may need to set your computer to accept their certificate.
-This will not be necessary if their certificate is issued through a commercial certification authority (CA) such as Thawte, VeriSign, or Comodo whose root certificate is already on your system.
-If you are asked to install a root certificate from another school or company please contact the KU IT Security Office, firstname.lastname@example.org
+If the non-KU person is using a certificate issued by their own university or company, you may need to set your computer to accept their certificate.
+This will not be necessary if their certificate is issued through a commercial certificate authority such as DigiCert, Thawte, VeriSign, or Comodo, which has a root certificate already on your system.
+If you are asked to install a root certificate from another school or company, please contact the KU IT Security Office at firstname.lastname@example.org

 .
-To send encrypted mail you must each have a digital certificate for the other person.
-The easiest way to arrange this with someone outside KU is to send them digitally signed email and have them send you a digitally signed reply.
-Once you have each other's certificates you can exchange encrypted email exactly as you would with someone at KU.
+To send encrypted mail, you must each have a digital certificate for the other person.
+The easiest way to arrange this with someone outside KU is to send them a digitally signed email and have them send you a digitally signed reply.
+Once you have each other's certificates, you can exchange encrypted email exactly as you would with someone at KU.

 How can a non-KU person get a certificate for email encryption?

-.
-Follow the instructions at that link to set up a certificate and configure their email client.
+and follow the instructions to set up a certificate and configure their email client.

 What are some risks of using non-KU email encryption?

-The level of assurance that a certificate provides depends on the processes used by the CA (Certificate Authority) issuing it.
+The level of assurance that a certificate provides depends on the processes used by the certificate authority issuing it.
 There is a risk in accepting a certificate from an unknown source.
 You are trusting the certificate as evidence that the person you are communicating with is who they claim to be.
-This assurance can come from trust in how the CA that issued the certificate verified the person's identity or you can confirm their identity in some other way, such as a non-email communication.
-When you receive encrypted email remember that KU mail services have not been able to check it for viruses or other malware.
-Be especially sure that the anti-malware software on your device is up to date.
+This assurance can come from trust in how the certificate authority that issued the certificate verified the person's identity, or you can confirm their identity in some other way, such as a non-email communication.
+When you receive encrypted email, remember that KU mail services have not been able to check it for viruses or other malware.
+Be especially careful that the antivirus and anti-malware software on your computer and/or device is up to date.
 If you receive encrypted email from a non-trusted source it is safest to discard it without opening.
 Always consider the risks in sending information in any form, whether encrypted or not.
-Never distribute proprietary or confidential information to someone who does not have a legitimate need for the information or to anyone who cannot keep the information secure.
+Never distribute proprietary or confidential information to someone who does not have a legitimate need for the information, or to anyone who cannot keep the information secure.